-Grooming - Hair, facial hair, and nails should be short, clean, and neatly trimmed.
+Grooming - Hair, facial hair, and nails should be clean and neatly trimmed.
 Be aware that some employers do not allow any type of facial hair.
+Keep your makeup natural.

 Miscellaneous - Clothes should be clean and neatly pressed.
 Avoid wearing cologne or aftershave.
 Try to keep tattoos covered at all times.
 Do not chew gum.
 Do not have the odor of cigarette smoke on your clothes and/or body.
+Bring a portfolio or briefcase, and if bringing a purse make sure it is small.